vinayavasu/SAILORS/examples/refund-assistant-example.md

 **Fix:** Scope the query to the authenticated customer's own customer ID at the database layer, not just the prompt layer.
 The model should never have the *option* to retrieve another customer's order, no matter what it's asked.

+**Also check:** Is this retrieval actually static, or is it another agent's output?
+If a separate fraud-check agent were handing back a verdict on this customer instead of a direct database call, that's no longer a retrieval-permissions question — that's a MAESTRO question, since you'd be inheriting that agent's trust level instead of checking a permission directly.

 ---

 ## I — Inspect and filter outputs